 - In Year 2 the teachers are Miss Amy Franklin, Mrs Tracy Thomas and Mrs Melody Walker.

-- She will be supported by several LSAs – Mrs Kath Grant, Mrs Hannah Robins, Mrs Becky Hedges, Miss Tara Connolly and Mrs Nikki Curtis.
+- They will be supported by several LSAs – Mrs Kath Grant, Mrs Hannah Robins, Miss Tara Connolly, Mrs Nikki Curtis and Mrs Smith.

 - We work very closely with the Year 1 team in the Summer term prior to your child starting in Year 2 and into the Autumn term to ensure continuity and progression for your children.